makersacademy/takeaway-challenge/README.md

 - Reintroduced the methods #calculate_delivery_time, #time_as_24, and added code to #place from the old #place method that sends a notification with the correctly formatted delivery time.
 Test green.

-- Refactored this out to #send_notification
+- Refactored this out to #send_notification.

+_At this point I removed all old commented out code, as well as Menu#provide_dish as it now redundant, everything uses #provide_price instead._

 ### Reflections